sergiopvilar/rathena-market-api/README.md

 ## Endpoints

 #### [GET] /
-Retrieve all vending and buying stores on the server.
+Retrieve all vending and buying stores in the server.

 #### [GET] /item/:item_id
 Retrieve all stores in the server that are buying or selling the item.